ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 Core layer’s quality and unit-testing standards.

-The **Tests** can potentially use all the layers according to the needs.
-If the needs are simple and generic enough the test can just directly use the Core and Common Extensions layers.
-If the needs are more specific, a Customisation Layer can be created to encapsulate the specific logic for the SUT and for the testing context.
+The **Tests** can potentially use all the layers according to their needs.
+If the needs are simple and generic enough, the test can just directly use the Core and Common Extensions layers.
+If the needs are more specific, a Customisation Layer can be created to encapsulate the specific logic for the SUT and the testing context.

 ITH Components and Building Blocks
 ------------------------------------